andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 I resist the urge to explain that probabilistically it's just as close as any other card, assuming the caps are evenly distributed of course.

-And then explain it anyway.
+And then on my next beer I explain it anyway.

 Because I'm an annoying twat.
 I can't help it.